 131 Pages Posted: 1 May 2018 Last revised: 2 Aug 2021

-We examine a simple measure of operating leverage: the ratio of fixed costs (measured by depreciation and amortization plus selling, general, and administrative expenses) to the market value of assets.
-We find that this measure of operating leverage positively predicts returns and that its predictive power is stronger than previous measures of operating leverage.
-Operating leverage is not explained by common factors, distinct from the gross profitability effect, and is not explained by organization capital.
-The operating leverage factor helps explain the returns of book-to-market portfolios.
-Furthermore, a simple two-factor model with the operating leverage factor works at least as well as, but does not subsume, the Fama and French five-factor model.
+We examine a simple measure of operating leverage: the ratio of fixed costs (measured by depreciation and amortization plus selling, general, and administrative expenses) to the market (or book) value of assets.
+We find that this measure of operating leverage positively predicts returns.
+This operating leverage measure is not explained by common factors and performs better than the traditional measures of operating leverage.
+Furthermore, an exploratory two-factor model with the operating leverage factor works at least as well as, but does not subsume, the Fama and French five-factor model.

 Suggested Citation: Suggested Citation